 Cost: The annual fee for CORE is $210.

-How CORE works: Once registered for CORE, the diplomate has until the end of the CORE administration year to complete the necessary modules.
-Ex: CORE 2020 must be completed by Dec.
-31, 2020.
+How CORE works: Once registered for CORE, the diplomate has until Dec.
+1st of each calendar year to complete CORE.

 - The module can be reviewed after it is completed.

 - The correct and incorrect answers are visible.The correct answer will not be shown for questions answered incorrectly.